Catmaniscatlord/Randomitil/README.md

 # Randomitil

 ## Authors
-1. David Chamberlain
-1. Remy Mujynya
+David Chamberlain & Remy Mujynya

 ## Description
-Generates and displays random domino tilings for aztec diamonds of all sizes.
+Generates and displays random domino tilings for aztec diamonds.
+For most circumstances this generation results in a circular region of chaos called an arctic circle.
+The relevant math and demonstration of the generation algorithm can be found [here](https://youtu.be/Yy7Q8IWNfHM).
+This program allows the user to mess with setting controlling how the diamond is generated and displayed to see unique distortions of the default case.

 ## Instructions
 1. Have Java 15 or higher installed